fallen-krill/CPSC_525_Project/README.md

 - Factorial (!)
 - Constants (pi, e)

-A fixed version of the app which serializes using JSON instead of binary can be found on the `restructured-graphing` branch.
+A fixed version of the app which uses JSON serialization instead of binary can be found on the `restructured-graphing` branch.

 **Attack code**